 According to the Bureau of Labor Statistics, three million employees have voluntarily left their jobs every month in America since June 2017.

-Searching for a way out of the vicious cycle?
-Read on.
-We’re taking a closer look at retention and at the unique challenges employing predominantly hourly workers (challenges PayActiv holds expertise in solving for both businesses and their employees).
+We’re taking a closer look at retention and the unique challenges that come with employing hourly workers.
+These are challenges PayActiv has done extensive research on and we feel our expertise will be helpful for both businesses and their employees.

 Read on to understand, then leverage, the deep inner workings of employee retention.

-Employee retention refers to the ability of a company to retain its employees.
-Conversely, employee turnover is the number or percentage of workers who leave, voluntarily or involuntarily, from a company and are replaced by new employees.
+Employee retention refers to the ability of a company to keep its employees long term.
+On the other hand, employee turnover is the percentage of workers who leave, voluntarily or involuntarily, from a company and are replaced.

 So why is employee retention prioritized?
-To start, high turnover thwarts profitability:
+High turnover impacts profitability:

-Say you’re a company with 3,000 employees — all of which are paid meager $10/hour wages — dealing with a 30% turnover rate.
-Add that up and you’re dealing with multi-million dollar annual turnover costs.
-These costs are made up of interview expenses, training and onboarding new hires, advertising costs, lowered engagement, decreased productivity, impact on morale, and so on.
-Each employee who leaves unavoidably takes a chunk of your profitability with them.
+Add that up and you’re dealing with millions of dollars in annual turnover costs that affect your bottom line.
+These costs are made up of interview expenses, training and onboarding new hires, advertising costs, and so on.
+Each employee who leaves takes a chunk of your profitability with them.

 Voluntary turnover is when an employee willingly leaves an organization.
 Reasons employees quit their positions include: